A garage is an affordable and quick way to create extra storage space for vehicles, tools, garden equipment and much more.

 The depth of the foundations and the thickness of the base slab – Concrete isn’t cheap and depending on the soil type under your proposed garage, you’re going to need a lot of it.
 This page has up to date prices for delivered concrete.

-Single skin or two walls with a cavity? – Garages are usually constructed with single skin walls, but if you intend to spend a lot of time in the garage or if a garage conversion is a possibility in the future, it may be worth paying more for a double skin wall which is structurally stronger, and you can insulate it via the cavity.
+Single skin or two walls with a cavity? – Garages are usually constructed with single-skin walls, but if you intend to spend a lot of time in the garage or if a garage conversion is a possibility in the future, it may be worth paying more for a double skin wall that is structurally stronger, and you can insulate it via the cavity.

-Finishing off/landscaping – For most people, a garage is useless unless the driveway is extended or altered, so it reaches the threshold of the new garage, the cost of this will depend on the type of driveway you have; concrete, block or tarmac etc. Also, consider the cost of landscaping and laying a footpath to a side door, if your garage has one.
+Finishing off/landscaping – For most people, a garage is useless unless the driveway is extended or altered, so it reaches the threshold of the new garage.
+The cost of this extra work will depend on the type of driveway you have; concrete, block or tarmac etc. Also, consider the cost of landscaping and laying a footpath to a side door, if your garage has one.
 Gates, security devices, wireless door openers etc. are also extra garage costs to consider.

 Concrete Sectional Garages

-Concrete pre-fab garages are very quick to install, are sturdy and have a long lifespan.
+Concrete prefabricated garages are very quick to install, cheaper to construct, are sturdy and have a long lifespan.

-A single garage can be erected and roofed in around a day, while a typical double garage takes around two days.
-This is significantly less time than a than it takes to construct a brick garage.
+A single garage can be erected and a roof built in about one day.
+A typical double garage takes around two days.
+This is significantly quicker than it takes to construct a brick garage.

-Prefab garages and homes don’t have a good reputation in the United Kingdom but are more popular in mainland Europe.
+Prefab garages and homes don’t have a good reputation in the United Kingdom but are far more popular in mainland Europe.
 The main downside of these garages is how they look.
-A concrete garage rarely blends in seamlessly with a brick or cladded property.
+A concrete garage rarely blends in seamlessly with a brick or cladding property.